mark-summerfield/songbird/README.md

 # Songbird

-An application for viewing, creating, and modifying SQLite and Songbird databases.
+An easy to use application for viewing, creating, editing, and updating SQLite and Songbird databases.

 ## Dependencies